 Think also about searcher intent.
 Does your page answer the questions that people typing in your keywords are asking?

-The nice thing about RankBrain is that there’s nothing you can do to manipulate it except provide your organic search visitors with a better experience.
+An interesting aspect of RankBrain is that there’s nothing you can do to manipulate it except provide your organic search visitors with a better experience.